-Sub-subject: Methodists (Protestants) and business.
+Sub-subject: Methodists (Protestants) Ethics and Business.
 Syllabus:

 - Introduction to Methodism (Protestant - Christianity)

 - The figure of John Wesley

 - Ellen Johnson-Sirleaf (Nobel Peace Prize and President of Liberia)

 Sample of the Sub-subject: Methodism: Ethics and Business:

 Methodists belong to the Christian Protestant branch.
 It emerged in the 18th century in the United Kingdom (John Wesley) and expanded throughout the British Empire, especially in the United States.

 Methodism accepts the theory of the Trinity: God the Father, Son and Holy Spirit.
 They accept the Bible as a sacred book.
 The Methodists must perform both Baptism and Communion.
 Methodism favours the use of reason

 in theological interpretations.

 There are about 75 million Methodists around the world.
 According to the United Methodist Evangelical Church, 90% are Methodists are in: